-Table \ref{tab:intercept} represents a small portion of all data we generated, which is available by request.
-In particular we generated $\sim100$ points with small $g$ in the range $0.1\dots 0.017$ each with more than $20$ digits precision.
+Moreover, we generated $\sim100$ points with small $g$ in the range $0.1\dots 0.017$ each with more than $20$ digits precision.
 Fitting this data with powers of $g^2$ we found \beqa\nn j=1+11.09035488895912 g^2-84.0785668075 g^4-2543.0481652 g^6+156244.8086 g^8 \eeqa where the first $3$ terms are known analytically from Feynman diagram perturbation theory calculations \cite{Kotikov:2002ab,Brower:2006ea} and their numerical values coincide in all digits with our prediction above.
 The last two terms give our numerical prediction for the numerical values of the NNLO and NNNLO BFKL pomeron intercept.
 Our fit also gives predictions for the higher corrections but with a smaller precision.